isabelleyzhou/calhacks-workshop-starter-code/README.md

 	<Welcome name=’Trevor’/>
 	<Welcome name=’Amitav’/>

 Great!
-Now you have three different Welcome objects that will render the same output every time.
+Now you have three different Welcome components that will render the same output every time.
 But what if you want that output to change?
 Well, that’s why state variables exist!

 ## State Variables